beamable/BeamableZenject/readme.md

 There is a scriptable object installer called `BeamableInstaller` available that will automatically install a `BeamContext` into a Zenject container.
 This is how the sample works.

-Once Beamable has been installed in a Zenject container, any of the Beamable services registered through Beamable's internal DI system can be accessed with Zenject's injection, via the `[Zenject]` attribute, or through construction.
+Once Beamable has been installed in a Zenject container, any of the Beamable services registered through Beamable's internal DI system can be accessed with Zenject's injection, via the `[Inject]` attribute, or through construction.

 Look at the `ZenjectExampleBehaviour` for an example.
 Here is an except.
 ```csharp